-By reviewing and approving cutting notices, the Liaison Forester assures compliance of the County Forest Law, assesses applicability of silvicultural prescriptions, best management practices, and forest certification standards (if applicable), identifies the need for technical assistance and training, provides for interface with other affected Department programs, and represents the statewide public interest.
+By reviewing and approving cutting notices, the Liaison Forester assures compliance of the County Forest Law, assesses applicability of silvicultural prescriptions, best management practices, and forest certification standards (if applicable), identifies need for technical assistance

-6. Maintain regular personal contacts with County Forest Administrator
+6. Maintain regular personal contacts with County Forest Administrators

-The Liaison Forester must have regular personal contacts with the County Forest Administrator in order to maintain and enhance an open cooperative relationship.
+The Liaison Forester must have regular personal contacts with the County Forest Administrators in order to maintain and enhance an open cooperative relationship.
 A minimum suggested level of contact is four per month.
 More frequent personal contacts are encouraged and may be needed during certain periods of high activity.